Full-line vending: Nature of the business

 There are many types of machines available.
 One type is the combo machine that sells both sodas and snacks.
 These combo machines have the disadvantage of not holding much of any product, and therefore requiring frequent servicing.
+They also suffer from issues with temperature controls, because the desirable temperature for sodas will tend to be lower than that for the snacks.
 Most operators use separate snack and soda machines.

 Finding a good location can be difficult, since many locations already have vending machines, don't want one, or are too tiny to get enough business.
 An operator may end up paying the store owner a 10% commission, which requires separate accounting for that machine.
 If the locations are too far apart, the operator may spend so much time driving between locations when filling them that the same amount of time could more profitably be spent working for someone else.

 Vendors occasionally enroll in a "charity program", in which the vendor makes a monthly charity donation in exchange for displaying stickers supporting the chosen charity.

 Some vending machines are too heavy to carry without special equipment and/or helpers, especially if the machine has to go up or down stairs.
 As with bulk vending, turnover of accounts (in the event of a store closure or relocation, for instance) requires a repeat of the process of finding a location and moving the machine.
 Snacks and soda also have lower gross margins than bulk candy.
 Attention must be paid to the expiration dates on potato chips, sodas, and other products.

 The flexibility of a bank in handling coins is an important consideration when choosing the business' financial institution.
 A bank may not want a bucket of coins, so it may be necessary to find another bank or use machinery to organize coins into rolls.
 The government will expect taxes, tax forms, tax recordkeeping, and a business license.